McModknower/McModknower.github.io/minecraft/crash-database.md

 This one is a generic error and means you need to look further down for lines starting with `Suppressed` or `Caused by` to find the real error

 ### `java.lang.Exception: Mod Loading has failed`
 This one is a generic error and means you have to go below the `A detailed walkthrough of the error, its code path and all known details is as follows:` line to find the real cause.
 Like above, check for lines starting with `Suppressed` or `Caused by`.
+Additionally, lines containing `Failure message:` or `Exception message:` can mark interesting points.

 ### `java.lang.IllegalStateException: Failed to load registries due to above errors`
 This means some registry errors occured.
 Those are only visible in the latest log, so check it.